koalagang/crunchyroll-cli/README.md

 $ man crunchyroll-cli # only works if you installed using Make
 ```
 or
-read `usage.txt` from this repo.
+read `usage.txt` from the `docs` in this repository.

 ## TODO

 * sort seasons
 * choose quality
-* bulk downloading (youtube-dl --batch-file?)
+* bulk downloading
-* possibly other anime sites (a bit like youtube-dl's extractors)??
 * add proxy option (should be very easy to do; both streamlink and mpv have proxy flags available)

 ## Note on Crunchyroll beta site

 Crunchyroll is currently working on a new look for the site.
 It is currently only in beta but once it leaves the beta and the website is updated from its legacy version, Crunchyroll CLI may break due to changes in links and page sources.
-I will try to fix it once this happens but it won't necessarily be immediate if my life is very busy at the time of this happening.
+I will try to fix it once this happens but it won't necessarily be immediate if my life is very busy at the time of this happening.\
+In the meantime, you can use the `-G` flag which allows you to stream from GoGoAnime.vc.
+See the `usage` section for more info.

+## License

+crunchyroll-cli Copyright (C) 2021 koalagang; This program comes with ABSOLUTELY NO WARRANTY;\
+This is free software, and you are welcome to redistribute it under certain conditions.\
+For more details please refer to https://github.com/koalagang/crunchyroll-cli/blob/main/LICENSE.

+Crunchyroll CLI also uses parts of other libre software.
+For details regarding that, see `LICENSE-NOTICE.md` from the `docs` in this repository.

 ## Similar projects